 It turns out that socialization is still a hot topic.
 Not because it’s a new one by any means, but because of the intense emotion it elicits from both sides of the discussion.

 As I tried my best to kindly and compassionately respond to comments, I took note of the different ways that people were using the word.
-Meanings would often be attached to dated or incorrect conceptions about homeschooling, which made it really loaded!
+Meanings would often be attached to dated or incorrect conceptions about homeschooling, which made it real loaded!

 When we can address hot-button issues with validation and clarifying questions, it helps diffuse the big emotions.
 I wrote this post with that in mind.
 I want to give us language for better communication around this topic because it’s the one question almost every homeschooler will be asked.